Wholesale electricity prices in the UK are impacted by a variety of factors, but they can have a significant knock-on effect on your energy bills.

-Having an understanding of wholesale energy prices can help you find best gas and electricity deals for your business.
-Here, we offer advice on what you need to know about the wholesale energy market and the latest wholesale electricity prices.
+Understanding wholesale energy prices can help you find best gas and electricity deals for your business.
+In this guide, we offer advice on what you need to know about the wholesale energy market and the latest wholesale electricity prices.

 What is Wholesale Energy?